pantelis/data-mining/_sources/aiml-common/lectures/scene-understanding/semantic-segmentation/maskrcnn-semantic-segmentation/index.md

 ## Implementation and Notebooks

+For Tensorflow:

-The four notebooks in this section use Tensorflow.
-For Pytorch see [Detectron2](https://github.com/tensorflow/tpu/tree/master/models/official/detection) and [this tutorial](https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5).
+The four notebooks in this section use MaskRCNN.
+For other models see [the TF Model Garden](https://github.com/tensorflow/tpu/tree/master/models/official/detection).

 * [This notebook](https://pantelis.github.io/artificial-intelligence/aiml-common/lectures/scene-understanding/semantic-segmentation/maskrcnn-semantic-segmentation/demo.ipynb) demos MaskRCNN.